lowbontimp/stp-iris/README.md

 ## Strength
 * It runs in command-line interface.
 * It is light.
-Computer's memory is used minimally.
+Minimal memory of computer is used.
 * It is fast.
 Raytracing is not performed to find a proper window.

 ## Installation